Leveraging Expert Consistency to Improve Algorithmic Decision Support: Discussion

-\paragraph{Other implications for trust and deployment.} Throughout this paper, we have discussed how the proposed approach can help mitigate the construct gap, and we have also discussed its value in the context of selective labels, especially when expert consistency results in a positivity assumption violation.
-However, there may be other implications and motivations for incorporating inferred expert consistency into algorithmic decision support tools.
+\paragraph{Other implications for trust and deployment.} Our work is motivated by the need to narrow the construct gap when developing decision support tools.
+Other advantages to encoding estimated expert consistency in decision support tools are also apparent.
 First, different types of labels and informational sources may encode different biases, and thus jointly learning from them may reduce bias overall.
-Empirically and theoretically studying this is a valuable direction for future work.
-Additionally, there may be implications for trust that may affect the human-algorithm relationship and the experts' willingness to adhere to the algorithmic recommendations.
-Previous work has discussed the phenomenon of algorithm aversion, and the fact that humans easily loose trust on algorithmic tools after seeing them err~\citep{dietvorst2015algorithm}.
-Not all errors may have the same implications on trust, and there is a risk that algorithmic errors and disagreement in cases where experts are very confident in their own assessment can be more detrimental to the experts' trust in the algorithm.
+Empirically and theoretically studying this potential outcome is a valuable direction for future work.
+In addition, future work may address the implications for experts' trust on algorithmic recommendations.
+Previous work has discussed algorithm aversion and the fact that humans easily lose trust in algorithmic tools after seeing them err~\citep{dietvorst2015algorithm}.
+Not all errors have the same effect; for example, when experts are very confident in their own assessment and see the algorithm err, such errors may be more detrimental to trust.
+Thus, future work could assess whether the proposed approach can mitigate algorithm aversion.
+Finally, incorporating experts' knowledge into algorithmic decision support tools may be especially useful when the experts whose knowledge is encoded into the algorithm are not the same as those using the algorithm.
+In particular, when algorithmic decision support tools are developed at highly specialized institutions and deployed widely, incorporating expert knowledge into the model may serve as a pathway to transfer knowledge from top experts to other facilities and organizations.